Probabilistic Variational Contrastive Learning: Conclusion

 \section{Conclusion}

-We have introduced \emph{Variational Contrastive Learning} (VCL), a decoder‐free ELBO maximization framework that endows contrastive learning with principled probabilistic embeddings.
-By interpreting InfoNCE as a surrogate reconstruction term and regularizing via a KL divergence to a uniform prior on the unit sphere, VCL enables distributional encodings without explicit decoders.
-We instantiated VCL in two variants—VSimCLR and VSupCon—by replacing deterministic embeddings with samples from $q_\theta(\zs|\xs)$ and adding a normalized KL term.
+We have introduced \emph{Variational Contrastive Learning} (VCL), a decoder-free ELBO-maximization framework that endows contrastive learning with principled probabilistic embeddings.
+By interpreting InfoNCE as a surrogate reconstruction term and regularizing with a KL divergence to a uniform prior on the unit sphere, VCL learns posterior without explicit decoders.
+We instantiated VCL in two variants—VSimCLR and VSupCon—by replacing deterministic embeddings with samples from $q_\theta(\zs\mid\xs)$ and adding a normalized KL term.

-Theoretical study and empirical experiments on CIFAR-10, CIFAR-100, Tiny-ImageNet, STL-10, and Caltech-256 demonstrate that VCL preserves the characteristic of contrastive embeddings, mitigates dimensional collapse, maintains or improves mutual information with labels, and matches or exceeds deterministic baselines in classification accuracy, all while providing meaningful posterior estimates.
+Theoretical and empirical results show that VCL preserves the properties of contrastive embeddings, mitigates dimensional collapse, maintains or improves mutual information with labels, and matches or exceeds deterministic baselines in classification accuracy, while also providing meaningful posterior uncertainty estimates.

-Although out of scope for this paper, an intriguing future direction is to integrate VCL with generative models.
-Since VAEs learn embeddings by reconstructing input samples relying on decoders, and VCL learns embeddings by contrasting features, VCL with generative models may yield more generalized generative performance.
+We further analyzed the implications of probabilistic embeddings—spanning label uncertainty, typicality, and OOD behavior—through posterior-covariance dispersion.
+We also observed a counterintuitive but consistent pattern, echoed in concurrent diffusion-model work~\citep{guth2025learning}: lower posterior-covariance dispersion is associated with higher sample uniqueness (i.e., more atypical or outlier examples), whereas typical samples exhibit larger posterior covariance dispersion.